Hard to get up from your couch? It’s usually the seat height — not your strength.

 2) Very tall users: depth can matter more than height

 Tall users may still stand easily from a slightly lower loaded height if depth lets feet set under the body.
-Depth logic often ties back to posture style—see Gaming vs Lounging Pivot.
+That depth tradeoff connects directly to posture style, clarified in Gaming vs Lounging Pivot.

 3) Recliners & power recliners

-Recliners change sit-to-stand because back angle and footrest geometry can alter your setup phase.
+Recliners change sit-to-stand because back angle and footrest geometry alter your setup phase.
 You may need a more upright “ready position” before standing (and stable support nearby).
-Also see stability logic in Tip-Over Prevention if you use nearby furniture as support.
+If you’re comparing manual vs power motion, the mechanism details matter because they control pause points, footrest clearance, and how quickly you can return to a stable launch posture—mapped in Reclining Sofa Mechanisms.
+If you rely on nearby furniture during the push-off, anchor stability becomes critical—principles outlined in Tip-Over Prevention.

 4) Cushions that have aged